AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-6/named-query.md

 ## Example(s)

-An application exposes a SPARQL endpoint at ``http://api.example.org/sparql`` and a collection of named queries from ``http://app.example.org/queries``.
+An application exposes a SPARQL endpoint at `http://api.example.org/sparql` and a collection of named queries from `http://app.example.org/queries`.

 One example query that clients might potentially execute is:

 [sourcecode:html]
- SELECT ?uri ?homepage WHERE {
-     ?uri foaf:homepage ?homepage.
- }
+ex:bus10 a ex:Bus;
+  ex:route ex:stop1.

 [/sourcecode]

 Rather than requiring clients to compose the full SPARQL protocol request for that URL it could instead be defined as a named query for the service.
-The query could be associated with the following URL: ``http://api.example.org/sparql/list-homepages``.
+The query could be associated with the following URL: `http://api.example.org/sparql/list-homepages`.
 A GET request to that URL would be equivalent to the SPARQL protocol request to the endpoint, i.e. would execute the configured SPARQL query and return a response in one of the standard SPARQL protocol formats.

 ## Discussion